 In my absence from blogging I’ve been dealing.
 Dealing with Diabetes.
 Dealing with Autism.
 Dealing…or perhaps not dealing so well.
 But at the very least – trying.

-Bean’s meltdowns the last while have been unpredictable and intense, her defiance even worse.
-She’s stressed as we are all stressed.
-She is aggressive, impatient, and angry.
+Bean is stressed as we are all stressed.
 She’s scared and confused and hurt.
-If it isn’t enough that our lives have been turned upside down by the diabetes, and the “gluten challenge”, we then recently found out she has (all school year) been neglected and treated without any consideration for her autism or ADHD by her teacher.
+If it isn’t enough that our lives have been turned upside down by the diabetes, and the “gluten challenge”, we recently found out she has (all school year) been neglected and treated without any consideration for her autism or ADHD by her teacher.
 That two of her friends, her two “only” friends at school, pick on her.
 That she feels different and the explanation of Asperger’s isn’t quite cutting it.
 She needs more than just a name, she needs an understanding and her own way to deal.

 To add to her feelings of exclusion over the course of the school year Bean has, several times, been left out without any care or consideration for her feelings, because her teacher (I’ll refer to her as ‘Mrs. Twit’) has given everybody candy in the classroom, or hot chocolate, but nothing to her because of her food intolerances.
 This would be great if it were a matter of Bean not being able to eat anything good ever.
 But Bean can eat substitutes for the treats her class mates are having and I have stated and stressed on numerous occasions that if I’m informed of the class treat I will bring in a suitable replacement for Bean so she can partake.